robbie01/slether/README.md

-I wanted to connect a device to a network through a serial line, and I wasn't satisfied with existing layer 3 options because I wanted it to receive router advertisements.
-Maybe PPP can be hacked to make this work, but it seemed easier just to write a TAP-based driver.
+I wanted to connect a device to a network through a serial line, and I wasn't satisfied with existing layer 3 options because I wanted it to receive router advertisements. ~~Maybe PPP can be hacked to make this work, but it seemed easier just to write a TAP-based driver.~~ Just use PPP with EtherIP on NetBSD, or PPP with VXLAN on FreeBSD, OpenBSD, or Linux.
+I haven't tried it myself, but it should be a much more robust solution than hacking together a userspace driver.

 ## What's the protocol?